Page-Vishal/Yatri_Fastapi/README.md

 # Yatri FastAPI Server

 This is a FastAPI-powered backend for **Yatri**, a conversational agent designed to handle natural language queries and route them intelligently.
 The server is structured for easy development and testing.
 ---
+The main yatri python code is available in repo: [Yatri](https://github.com/Page-Vishal/Yatri)
+---

+---